laurent22/joplin/readme/debugging.md

 ## CLI application

 - Start the app with `joplin --debug --log-level debug`
-- Check the log.txt as specified above for the desktop application and attach the log to the GitHub issue (or just the warnings/errors if any)
+- Check log.txt as specified above for the desktop application and attach the log to the GitHub issue (or just the warnings/errors if any).
+The profile directory would be in `~/.config/joplin`.

 ## Mobile application

-- In the options, enable Advanced Option
-- Open the log in the top right hand corner menu and post a screenshot of any error/warning.
+- In the Configuration screen, press on the **Log button** and post a screenshot of any error/warning.

 # Creating a low-level bug report on Android